Last updated: [11/09/2020]

 The Government of Jordan continues to implement social distancing regulations and mandatory mask wearing in business establishments, public transportation, and government facilities due to COVID-19.
 Jordan restricts gatherings to 20 people.
 Schools, universities, cultural centers and vocational training institutes will continue remote learning until the end of the first semester (late December).
 All gyms, public swimming pools, and indoor play areas are closed until further notice.
 Delivery services for food and public transportation remain available during non-curfew hours.
 Access to emergency health services remains available.

 Information in English can be found on the Government of Jordan’s COVID-19 website.

 - Are U.S. citizens permitted to enter?
 Yes.

 U.S. citizens entering Jordan must meet the following conditions to enter the country:

-- Have valid health insurance that covers COVID-19 treatment for the entire period of the intended visit (this does not apply to those holding Jordanian nationality).
+- Have valid health insurance that covers COVID-19 treatment for the entire period of their intended visit.
+This does not apply to those with Jordanian nationality.

 - Is a curfew in place?
 Yes.

 Friday Comprehensive Curfew

 On October 20, the Government of Jordan announced it will impose a weekly nationwide comprehensive curfew on Fridays, starting every Thursday evening at 9:00 p.m. for businesses and 10:00 p.m. for individuals and ending every Saturday morning at 6:00 a.m.
 The Friday comprehensive curfew will be in place until the end of 2020.